rsg98/zerotrust-cloud-identity/iac/googlecloud/README.md

 # GDS Hackathon

+## Level 1

+Use [Workforce Identity](https://cloud.google.com/iam/docs/workforce-identity-federation) to use identities from a third party IdP to login directly to Google Cloud console, without requiring a sync of identities.

-## Workforce Identity Pool using Okta as an identity provider (IdP)
+### Workforce Identity Pool using Okta as an identity provider (IdP)

 1. Create the Okta Client Application following steps here: https://cloud.google.com/iam/docs/workforce-sign-in-okta#create-provider (using OIDC)
 2. Update main.tfvars with your configuration details